marshallford/terraform-provider-pfsense/docs/resources/dnsresolver_hostoverride.md

 page_title: "pfsense_dnsresolver_hostoverride Resource - terraform-provider-pfsense"
 subcategory: ""
 description: |-
-  DNS Resolver Host Override https://docs.netgate.com/pfsense/en/latest/services/dns/resolver-host-overrides.html.
+  DNS resolver host override https://docs.netgate.com/pfsense/en/latest/services/dns/resolver-host-overrides.html.
 Host for which the resolver's standard DNS lookup process should be overridden and a specific IPv4 or IPv6 address should automatically be returned by the resolver.
 ---

 # pfsense_dnsresolver_hostoverride (Resource)

-DNS Resolver [Host Override](https://docs.netgate.com/pfsense/en/latest/services/dns/resolver-host-overrides.html).
+DNS resolver [host override](https://docs.netgate.com/pfsense/en/latest/services/dns/resolver-host-overrides.html).
 Host for which the resolver's standard DNS lookup process should be overridden and a specific IPv4 or IPv6 address should automatically be returned by the resolver.

 ## Example Usage